waku-org/docs.waku.org/docs/guides/js-waku/light-send-receive.md

 When the `defaultBootstrap` parameter is set to `true`, your node will be bootstrapped using the [default bootstrap method](/guides/js-waku/configure-discovery#default-bootstrap-method).
 Have a look at the [Bootstrap Nodes and Discover Peers](/guides/js-waku/configure-discovery) guide to learn more methods to bootstrap nodes.
 :::

+Your node will route messages to the default pubsub topic (`/waku/2/default-waku/proto`).
+If your project uses a different shared pubsub topic, you can change this using the `ShardInfo` parameter:

 ## Connect to remote peers

 Use the `waitForRemotePeer()` function to wait for the node to connect with peers on the Waku Network: